splunk/prompteng-devs/01-course/module-01-foundations/README.md

 ### Next Steps
 After completing this module:
-1. Practice with the integrated exercises in this module
+1. Review and refine your solutions to the exercises in this module
 2. Continue to [Module 2: Core Prompting Techniques](../module-02-fundamentals/)